engivan-oracle/developer/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

   ![image of java usage tracking service plugin](images/java-usage-tracking-service-plugin.png)

-- **Java Management Service plugin**: A Service Plugin responsible for enabling Java runtime Lifecycle Management, which is an advanced feature of JMS.
+- **Java Management Service plugin**: A Service Plugin responsible for enabling advanced features of JMS, such as Lifecycle Management.
 This workshop will focus on the basics of JMS.
-If you would like to learn more about the Lifecycle Management feature, you may refer to [Using Java Management Service Advanced Features](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).
+If you would like to learn more about the advanced features, you may refer to [Using Java Management Service Advanced Features](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).

   Java Management Service plugin is deployed in different ways on OCI and non-OCI Managed Instances.
     * On non-OCI Managed Instances, it is deployed through Management Agent, and can be found under Observability & Management -> Management Agent -> Agents -> Deploy plug-ins.